Miles Fitzalan-Howard, 17th Duke of Norfolk: Personal life

 The Duke lived in the parish of Hambleden until his death on 24 June 2002.
 He was buried at Fitzalan Chapel on the western grounds of Arundel Castle.
 A memorial service was held at Westminster Cathedral, celebrated by the Cardinal Archbishop of Westminster; the congregation was led by Princess Alexandra of Kent representing the Queen and by Field Marshal Lord Bramall representing the Duke of Edinburgh.

 Catholicism

-He was Catholic but disagreed with the Church's view on birth control at a conference of Catholic teachers, "How can you ask a married couple to do it by thermometers and what not?" he asked.
-"My wife and I did that – it didn't bloody work.
+He was Catholic but publicly disagreed with the Church's categorical opposition to birth control.
+At a conference of Catholic teachers, he said, "How can you ask a married couple to do it by thermometers and what not?
+My wife and I did that – it didn't bloody work.
 Has everybody got to have eight children like my mother?"